-You can calculate a moving average in Chartio by using our Moving Average guided formula in the Pipeline using a Formula Column or Edit Formula Action.
+You can calculate a moving average in Chartio by using our Moving Average guided formula in the Pipeline using a Formula Column or Apply Formula Action.
 In the event you’d like to calculate a rolling sum (or moving sum), you can easily edit the Moving Average to multiply it by the selected period.

 In the example below, we create a chart that pulls the count of users per day.
 Here, we also want to include a column that calculates the rolling sum of the count of users in the last seven days.
 This is different from a standard running total because it only includes the sum of the previous seven rows of data.